 I hope this post doesn't gross any of my readers out.
 I have a fairly strong stomach and also a strong curiosity, so I'm posting these photos of the abandoned bird nest.

-You may remember that not too long ago I posted a video of two wrens madly building a nest.
+I posted a video of two wrens madly building a nest.
 Shortly after that video was taken I noticed there were no birds around anymore--apparently the nest was abandoned.
 I wasn't too surprised, actually, because at the time it didn't seem like the best place for a nest.
 Yes, it was well protected, but I knew it would be very HOT inside there once the weather warmed even a little.

 I still waited two weeks before I peeked, but today I opened up the cover to the gas tank.
 I found a huge and messy nest with 5 eggs inside.